 Now what ties all of this together is the biblical and theological truth that we are all completely and totally affected by sin, under the power of sin, guilty of sin, and bear the consequences of sin.

-And everything that has just been highlighted is necessary, and we consider it to be good news and worth celebrating because it addresses our sin, it deals with our sin, it frees us from sin and undoes the consequences of sin.
+And everything that has just been highlighted is necessary to know and understand and believe, and we consider it to be good news and worth celebrating because it addresses our sin, it deals with debt our sin, it frees us from the power of sin and undoes the consequences and curse of sin.

-So, brothers and sisters, this words of this carol reminds us of this truth, and to sing it... to sing it like you mean it... is to proclaim and confess that you are a sinner in need of a savior!
+So, brothers and sisters, let the words of this carol reminds us of this truth, and to sing it... to sing it like you mean it... and this the truth that it highlights, is to proclaim and confess that you are a sinner in need of a savior!

-This is why we need Christmas brothers and sisters- this is why we need Jesus to be born, that is why the angels sing, that is what this carol is all about.
+That is why we need Christmas brothers and sisters - that is why Jesus needed to be born, and this is why the angels sing, it is ultimately what this carol is all about.